alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ---

 #### 5.3.3.
-A single fluid wrapper for all the GDI drawing functions.
+A single fluid wrapper fcuntion for all the GDI drawing functions.

 The GDI offers a great many line drawing functions: